EulerDisciple/vtm_descent_repo/vtm_prompt_pack/player_prompt.md

 ## Examples

 - “I step into the room cautiously. **I draw my blade.**”
 - “What do I remember about that sigil?
-[OOC: I want to use Occult 2]”
+[OCC: I want to use Occult 2]”
 - “I say nothing.
 I just stare.
 Let the silence hang.”

 ## You Can Ask